ZebMcKayhan/WireguardManager/README.md

 nano /jffs/addons/YazFi.d/userscripts.d/wg-yazfi.sh
 ```

-Now we need to add firewall rules to allow this guest network to create new connections out to the internet on this interface and also only accept replies to our packages back, nothing else.
+Now we need to add firewall rules to allow this guest network to create new connections out to the internet on this interface and also only accept replies to our packets back, nothing else.

 populate the file with:
 ```sh